krzysiekwie/py4e-pl/book3/figs2/README.md

+Edit: twitter.svg/eps and join.svg/eps moved to /images since figs2 is not handled by the html version and these two images are not shown.

 These are the old figures - they are being redone in OmniGraffle and stored in ../../figures - then expported as SVG and EPS into ../../images